NFL Week 11 takeaways: Steelers, Texans pad division leads

 New York Giants 38, Tampa Bay Buccaneers 35

 Saquon Barkley said this week he would carry the ball two or 38 times, whatever necessary to win.
 The Giants needed a career-high 27 carries from Barkley in a 38-35 win over the Bucs.
 He finished with 142 yards and three total TDs.
 It helped the Giants collect their first winning streak since December 2016, a span of 700 days.
-Coach Pat Shurmur noted they used the same formula to beat Tampa Bay that they used to defeat San Francisco.
-They leaned on Barkley and the run game while Eli Manning also completed a career-best 94.4 percent of his passes (17 of 18) in what coach Pat Shurmur considered a "winning performance." -- Jordan Raanan
+They used the same formula to beat Tampa Bay that they used to defeat San Francisco.
+They leaned on Barkley and the run game while Eli Manning also completed a career-best 94.4 percent of his passes (17-for-18) in what coach Pat Shurmur considered a "winning performance." -- Jordan Raanan

-Ryan Fitzpatrick was benched after throwing three interceptions in three quarters, including a pick-6.
+Ryan Fitzpatrick was benched after throwing three interceptions in three quarters, including a pick-six.
 Jameis Winston stepped in, leading three scoring drives while producing a 129.9 passer rating and nearly pulling out a win. "[He played] fantastic," coach Dirk Koetter said of Winston.
 "He came in and lit it up."
 Koetter said the Bucs will weigh their options as to who starts next week against the 49ers and make an announcement Monday.
 At 3-7, the Bucs' two wins to open the season against the Saints and Eagles are looking more and more like a mirage, and they're still a team that doesn't know how to get out of its own way. -- Jenna Laine

 Seattle Seahawks 27, Green Bay Packers 24

 The Seahawks are still capable of finishing games after all.
-That was starting to come into question following their last three losses, as they had a chance in all three to either take the lead or tie the game on their final drive.
-Seattle had its finishing touch Thursday night on both sides of the ball, with the defense forcing punts on four of Green Bay's final five possessions and Russell Wilson leading the go-ahead touchdown drive before the offense iced the game with a four-minute drill.
-At 5-5, the Seahawks will need a similarly strong finish down the stretch in order to make the playoffs. -- Brady Henderson
+That was starting to come into question following their past three losses, as they had a chance in all three to either take the lead or tie on their final drive.
+Seattle had its finishing touch Thursday night, with the defense forcing punts on four of Green Bay's final five possessions and Russell Wilson leading the go-ahead touchdown drive before the offense iced the game with a four-minute drill.
+At 5-5, the Seahawks will need a similarly strong finish down the stretch to make the playoffs. -- Brady Henderson

-Mike McCarthy had a chance to make a bold move by going for it on fourth-and-2 from his own 33-yard line with 4:20 left and down three points in Thursday's game.
+Coach Mike McCarthy had a chance to make a bold move by going for it on fourth-and-2 from his own 33-yard line with 4:20 left and down three points in Thursday's game.
 Given how the Packers' season has gone, it could have been a turn-around moment had they made it and gone on to score.
-Instead, he sent the punt team on the field and Aaron Rodgers never got the ball back.
+Instead, he sent the punt team on the field, and Aaron Rodgers never got the ball back.
 At 4-5-1, the Packers might need to run the table to make the playoffs. -- Rob Demovsky